ionic-team/ionic-learn/content/formulas/backend-data/article.md

 Additionally, backend services that work on individual models like this often implement a RESTful API where we can easily create, read, update, and delete individual items, or grab lists of items.

 For the sake of this example, let's assume we have an API for posts.
-This API has a few endpoints and access some common HTTP verbs:
+This API has a few endpoints supporting some common HTTP verbs:

 ~~~
 GET /api/post - Lists all posts